Percy Kirke: Life

-In the view of the historian Thomas Babington Macaulay, he was "a military adventurer whose vices had been developed by the worst of all schools, Tangier....
+In the view of the English historian Thomas Babington Macaulay, Kirke was "a military adventurer whose vices had been developed by the worst of all schools, Tangier...
 Within the ramparts of his fortress he was a despotic prince.
 The only check on his tyranny was the fear of being called to account by a distant and a careless government.
 He might therefore safely proceed to the most audacious excesses of rapacity, licentiousness, and cruelty.
 He lived with boundless dissoluteness, and procured by extortion the means of indulgence."

-Kirke commanded his regiment at the Battle of Sedgemoor in July 1685 during the Monmouth Rebellion and then ruthlessly hunted down the fugitives after the battle.

-Brigadier Kirke took a notable part in the Glorious Revolution three years later, and William III promoted him.
-He commanded at the relief of Derry, breaking the Jacobite Irish Army's siege of the city.
-Following the Battle of the Boyne on 1 July 1690, he oversaw the Capture of Waterford, Ireland's second largest settlement at the time, on 25 July 1690.
-He took part in his last campaign in Flanders in 1691.
+Kirke commanded his regiment at the Battle of Sedgemoor on 6 July 1685 during the Monmouth Rebellion before ruthlessly hunting down rebels after the battle.
+During the Glorious Revolution three years later, Kirke did not put up a strong defence against William of Orange's 1688 invasion of England and quickly defected to William, who promoted him as a reward.
+In 1689, Kirke was sent to Ireland as part of the Williamite War in Ireland and commanded the Williamite relief force which broke the Jacobite Irish Army's siege of Derry.
+Following the Battle of the Boyne on 1 July 1690, he oversaw the capture of Waterford, Ireland's second largest settlement at the time, on 25 July 1690.
+Kirke took part in his last campaign in Flanders in 1691 during the Nine Years' War.

-He was appointed a Groom of the Bedchamber to King William from 1689 to his death.
-He also briefly served as MP for West Looe as a Tory in 1689–90.

-He died, with the rank of lieutenant general, at Brussels on 31 October 1691.
-His eldest son, Lieutenant General Percy Kirke (1684–1741), was also colonel of the Lambs.
+In 1689, Kirke was appointed a Groom of the Bedchamber to William, serving in the office until his death.
+He also served as MP for West Looe as a Tory from 1689 to 1690.
+Kirke died at the rank of lieutenant-general in Brussels on 31 October 1691.
+His eldest son, Percy Kirke, following his father into a career of military service.